Analista-enr/Victorien_Bigarre_Portfolio/projects/Project_1_Scheduling_Problem_Customs/READ_ME.md

 - Passenger numbers are converted into **passenger-minutes** to standardize queue metrics.
 - The objective function minimizes the **total number of customs officers** and the **mean passenger-minutes in the queue** over the studied period.
 - The average waiting time constraint is satisfied using the mean passenger-minutes in the queue.

-**Results:**
-- Optimal number of customs officers and their schedule.
-- Comparison with a naive approximation.
-- Dashboard visualizing queue dynamics, stress periods, and Pareto-optimal solutions based on optional inputs.